khanglu/ozb-mailer/README.md

 ### ozb-mailer

 ### How it works
-- Fetches all of the front page deals from the OzBargain front page
+- Fetch all of the front page deals from the OzBargain front page
-- Evaluates whether a deal has expired, ran out of stock or is still valid
+- Evaluate whether a deal has expired, ran out of stock or is still valid
-- Constructs a JSON to house all of the deals
+- Construct a JSON to house all of the deals
 - Process the JSON through an algorithm to determine whether a deal is good or not
 - If a deal is good, then add to mongoDB and send email(s) to designated email address(es)